 Most of the roads in North End are named after towns and villages.
 However, Malthouse Lane is named after a malthouse, where barley was made into malt.
 Twyford Avenue was named after a man named Samuel Twyford who owned land in the area.
 Newcomen Road is named after Thomas Newcomen who invented a kind of steam engine.
 Winstanley Road is named after Henry Winstanley who built the first Eddystone lighthouse in 1699.

-Stubbington Avenue was named after Stubbington farm, which stood on the site.
+Stubbington Avenue was named after Stubbington Farm, which stood on the site.
 Pitcroft Road is named after Pitcroft Field.
 Balfour Road is named after Balfour who was prime minister from 1902-1905.
 Beresford Road is named after Admiral Beresford (1846-1919).
 Gladys Avenue is named after a woman named Gladys White.

 Derby Road is named after a politician, Lord Derby.
 Powerscourt Road is named after a rich landowner.
-College Park is named after Winchester College who owned the land.
+College Park is named after Winchester College which owned the land.
 In 1915 they donated the land to be used as a park.

 It is believed that Wadham Road, Oriel Road, and Magdalen Road are named after the colleges of Oxford University.